tabularization/tabularization/README.md

 👋 Hello!
 I'm Dennis!
 Currently a sophomore studying Computer Science at Boston University. 🎓🖥️

 💼 With a strong focus on Python programming, I strive to deepen my understanding of software development, algorithms, and data structures.
 I find immense joy in solving intricate problems and leveraging the power of Python to create efficient and elegant solutions.
-   As an enthusiastic learner, I actively engage in the CS community, constantly seeking opportunities to expand my knowledge and stay on top of the latest industry trends.

-🚀 Beyond coding, I am keen on exploring emerging technologies and their potential applications.
-I enjoy delving into topics such as artificial intelligence, machine learning, and data analysis, aiming to contribute to cutting-edge advancements in these fields.
-In my free time, I like gaming, reading, and venturing.

 💻 Currently, I am strengthening my skills in Python, HTML, and CSS.
 I am also expanding my knowledge of database systems and web development to develop well-rounded competencies in the realm of software engineering.
+Working on a stock market discord bot at the moment.

 🤝 I am always excited to connect with like-minded developers, researchers, and tech enthusiasts.
 If you're interested in collaborating, discussing innovative projects, or sharing insights on Python programming and its applications, please don't hesitate to reach out.